 The partners on this list joined forces to make their business dreams realities.
 Thanks to strong work ethics and complementary skill sets, these famous business partnerships yielded incredible — and enviable — results.
 Do you have what it takes to start a business?

 William Procter and James Gamble: Procter & Gamble

-- Company: Procter & Gamble — $230 billion net worth
+- Company: Procter & Gamble — $203 billion market value

 A humble English candle maker and a poor Irish soap maker created one of the most successful companies in the world, and they had their in-laws to thank for it.